mansona/jam-for-humans/slides/015-simple.md

 ---
 notes: |
-  So now that you know what you need to do to make the Jammiest of sites in the world, it sounds simple right?
-I know that I have
+  So now that you know what you need to do to make the Jammiest of sites in the world, it all sounds pretty simple right?
+I know that I have been using examples of Ember Addons so far, which does indeed help to simplify the process.
+But it is still a lot to think about.

-  Well...
-I don't know if you have ever tried to get react SSR working, it's nothing simple at all.
-And setting up your own system to loop through all your content and output to html files would be next to impossible to get right!
-Do not do this at home kids!
+  Here in the Ember community we pride ourselves in building shared solutions and there is just that doesn't feel right about saying that our approach to JAM Stack is a todolist that you "just" need to follow to get working.
+Sure it's amazing that the we can npm install our way to JAM Stack this way but there has to be a more complete solution

-  IF you want all the sweet JAM goodness you should use a pre-existing solution
+  What do I mean by complete solution? well let's take a look at the current big players in the JAM ecosystem
 ---

 # "Simple"